About Us

 Associate Youth Ministries Director

-President's Council 2023/2024
+President's Council 2024/2025

 The President's Council is comprised of the leaders of the different ACF chapters across Ontario.
-They meet on a monthly basis to discuss chapter needs, issues and upcoming events while also guiding the executive committee on planning conference-wide events and implementing the vision and goals of the ministry.
+They meet on a monthly basis to discuss chapter needs, issues and upcoming events while also guiding the student association executive committee on planning conference-wide events and implementing the vision and goals of the ministry.

 Lauryne Zachary